Padel Tournaments in the US: Complete Guide to Competing

 • Confirm your equipment.
 Rackets must comply with padel regulations.
 Approved balls are usually provided, but check event details to be sure.

-For NPA events, the registration process is similar but through the NPA’s own platform.
+For National Padel League events, the registration process is similar but through the National Padel League’s own platform.
 A fresh overgrip is a small but worthwhile detail for tournament day — you will be playing multiple matches and grip matters when fatigue sets in.

 Padel Tournaments by State